 Pandemonium broke out, to say the least.

-Zeus raged in fury; Poseidon stroked his beard in amusement.
+Zeus raged in fury; Poseidon stroked his

 Athena smiled in greeting; Apollo glowered in rage.